vitorhugo1207/Maid-chan/README.md

 <!-- -------------------------------------- -->

 ## 2️⃣ Cloning Repository <a name="Cloning_repository" ></a>
-If you for clone my project, please, if possible give credits for me and don't forget read the [License](https://github.com/vitorhugo1207/Maid-chan/blob/main/LICENSE).
+If you clone my project, please, if possible give credits for me and don't forget read the [License](https://github.com/vitorhugo1207/Maid-chan/blob/main/LICENSE).

 - Python <br>